MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-bulk-upload-format.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "How to format your CSV file for bulk upload in Migration orchestrator"
+description: "How to format your CSV file for bulk upload in Migration Manager"
 ---

 # How to format your JSON or CSV for data content migration